stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 critical observations, questions, and ideas that emerged in your process of reading.

 - For more detailed information on the creation and purpose of these notes, read the chapter entitled [“Annotation and Critical Reading”](/resources/open-handbook/chapter-1/) in the Open Handbook.
-- Attach your critical notes file to your response post for each reading or film in the Canvas discussion forum.

 ### 7. End-of-Week Journal Reflection